No-Stream/photo-quality-analysis/readme.md

 ### Results

 Unsurprisingly, most effects are pretty weak.
 The only really strong effect was a positive effect of the "golden hour" near sunset.
 There are some weaker effects in favor of medium format film (but I shoot much more conservatively with this since it's expensive per-frame) and landscape photos (most of what I shoot "seriously" - as opposed to portraits, events).
+(That is, there is pretty profound selection bias that I _attempt_ to control for but am unlikely successful in doing so!